CodyTheRed/At-Worlds-End-Sculk-Apocalypses/README.md

 <!--- ✔️ and a little bit of magic! --->

 The main concept and focus of this pack is survival.
-Nothing is going to be easy, and everything wants yuou dead.
+Nothing is going to be easy, and everything wants you dead.
 Are you up for the challenge?

 ## **Essential elements of the pack:**